chainx-org/documentation/content/en/docs/Validators/_index.md

 $ tail -f log/chainx.log
 ```

-If some text like below occurs in your log file, means your node start successfully.
+If some text like the below occurs in your log file, it means that your node starts successfully.

 ```text
 ......